 Cerulean Blue and Cobalt Blue paints from ZenART’s Essential oil palette

 Although it carries a deep shade of blue as well, cobalt is much lighter and less intense than Prussian Blue.
-It is a stable pigment that has historically been used as a colouring agent in Chinese porcelain, jewellery, and paintings.
+It is a stable pigment that has historically been used as a coloring agent in Chinese porcelain, jewelery, and paintings.

 Sandro Botticelli – The Birth of Venus

 Painted in 1486, The Birth of Venus depicts the Goddess Venus coming from the sea and rising out of a seashell in all her glory.
 The painting was done in a soft and romantic manner, as if luring you in; a staple style of Renaissance art.

 The Birth of Venus, Sandro Botticelli, Tempera on Panel, 1483-1485

 The painting was done in tempera on canvas, and the canvas was prepared with a mixture of gesso and blue pigment.
 According to art historians, Sandro Botticelli intended for the color blue to predominate the work.

 Venus and the work were meant to convey a profound sense of beauty and elegance to the observer — and his choice of the color palette does that successfully.
 Painted in the mid-1480s, this work was done at the height of Sandro’s popularity and success; and is considered one of the most beautiful and greatest pieces of European art.

 Pablo Picasso – The Blue Period